 Post-operatively, our patients will be re-evaluated one day, three days, one week, one month, three months, and six months following the PRK procedure.
 The bandage contact lens can usually be removed on the second or third post-operative day when the epithelium is healed.
 Most patients will only require eye drops to control healing during the first 6 to 12 weeks, but other patients may require topically applied medications for up to 6 months or more following the procedure.
 In general, the greater the refractive error, the more likely the patient is to require eye drop medications for a prolonged period following the procedure.

 Phakic IOLs (intraocular lenses) are an alternative to LASIK and PRK eye surgery for correcting moderate to severe myopia (nearsightedness).
 This procedure is generally indicated for younger patients who are not good candidates for LASIK.
 Phakic IOLs are clear implantable lenses that are surgically placed either between the cornea and the iris (the colored portion of your eye) or just behind the iris, without removing your natural lens.
 Phakic lenses enable light to focus properly on the retina for clearer vision without corrective eyewear.

 Implantable lenses function like contact lenses to correct nearsightedness.
 The difference is that phakic IOLs work from within your eye instead of sitting on the surface of your eye.
 Also, phakic IOLs offer a permanent correction of myopia, unless the lens is surgically removed.

 Two FDA-approved phakic IOLs currently available in the US are Verisyse and Visian ICL.
-If you have any questions about whether or not this procedure might be right for you, please call Christel to set up a consultation at 610-603-5557 or firstname.lastname@example.org.
-Dr. Izzo will be glad to discuss the most appropriate options with you.
+If you have any questions about whether or not this procedure might be right for you, please contact us today to schedule an appointment.